simplic/documentation/dev/api_core/code_samples/Python samples/Setting and Removing User Rights.md

             # If the UserGroup with the UserGroupId doesn't have access, the UserGroup will be added to the group with full access
 			if access.UserGroupId not in access_obj.GroupFullAccess:
 				access_obj.GroupFullAccess.Add(access.UserGroupId)
-        # If the group with the GroupId=7 doesn't have full access, the GroupId will be added to the full access group and now the gl-group has full access, too
+        # If the group with the GroupId=7 doesn't have full access, the GroupId will be added to the full access group and now the user_group_1 has full access, too
-		if gl not in access_obj.GroupFullAccess:
+		if user_group_1 not in access_obj.GroupFullAccess:
-			access_obj.GroupFullAccess.Add(gl)
+			access_obj.GroupFullAccess.Add(user_group_1)
 		# The same as above but with another GroupId
 		if accounting not in access_obj.GroupFullAccess:
 			access_obj.GroupFullAccess.Add(accounting)